Fire kills 41 inmates, 80 hurt at crowded Indonesian prison

-The preliminary investigation into the cause of the fire that started around 1:45 a.m. pointed to a short circuit in one of 19 cells in prison Block C2, Jakarta Police Chief Fadil Imran said.
-Block C2 was stuffed full with 122 convicts.
+“This is a tragedy that concerns all of us,” Laoly said.
+“We are working closely with all relevant parties to investigate the causes of the fire.”

+The fire broke out at 1:45 a.m. in Block C2 of the prison, where the 19 cells that were built to hold 40 inmates were stuffed full with more than triple that number.
+The cause of the blaze appears to have been an electrical short circuit, according to initial findings, Jakarta Police Chief Fadil Imran said.

-After the fire was extinguished, hundreds of police and soldiers were deployed around the prison to prevent prisoners from escaping, Imran told reporters near the scene.
+As the fire was brought under control, hundreds of police and soldiers were deployed around the prison to prevent prisoners from escaping, Imran told reporters near the scene.

-“The situation is now under control,” Imran said, adding that at least 41 inmates were killed and 80 were injured.
+Problems are rampant in Indonesia's prisons, largely due to overcrowding.
+More than half of the system's inmates are being held on narcotics offenses; a product of the country's war on drugs.

+With the new approach, “the spirit of handling drug offenders, especially users, is directed at the health aspect, no longer imprisonment,” he said.

+He did not say how long it would take to implement the changes.

-Eight are hospitalized with severe burns and nine with light injuries are being treated at a prison clinic, the Justice and Human Rights ministry said.
-Another 64, many suffering smoke inhalation, were evacuated to a mosque in the compound.
+In addition to those who died in the Tangerang fire, eight inmates were hospitalized with severe burns and nine with light injuries were treated at a prison clinic, the Ministry of Law and Human Rights said.
+Another 64, many suffering smoke inhalation, were evacuated to a mosque in the compound for observation.

-Tangerang prison was designed to house 1,225 inmates but has more than 2,000, said Rika Aprianti, spokesperson for the corrections department at the Justice Ministry.

 Caption